greenwoodms06/roster-rotation/docs/DETAILS.md

 Tap **⋮ → Settings** to customize the app:

 - **Theme** -- Dark, Light, or System (follows your phone's setting)
+- **Default sport & format** -- set your preferred sport and format so season creation starts with the right preset
 - **Default period format** -- set your preferred format so Game Day starts with the right one
 - **Default starter mode** -- toggle whether "first N = starters" is on by default
+- **Default position stickiness** -- Off / Medium / High, applied to each new game
+- **Default max periods per player** -- No Limit or a specific cap, applied to each new game
 - **Hints** -- show or dismiss all first-use tip banners

 ## Repo Structure